micropython/micropython/docs/library/machine.Counter.rst

    ESP32 notes:
      - Only supports pin numbers for now.
      - Supports the following parameters: direction, edge, limit, and reset (**verify**).
+     - The ESP32's counter units support two channels, which really means two pin pairs, so one pin could cause an increment and the other a decrement.
+Only one channel is currently suported.
      - The ESP32's counter units support additional features (e.g. a control pin and intermediate trigger values) but these are currently not supported.
      - When counting down the ESP32's hardware starts at zero, counts to a negative limit, then